cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![Add new repository](../../common/img/embedded-ansible-add-git-repository.png)

-    :warning: ***WARNING***If the menu item "Add New Repository" is disabled, the Git Repository Role is not active.
+    :warning: ***WARNING*** If the menu item "Add New Repository" is disabled, the Git Repository Role is not active.

 1. Fill in the form.

+    An internal name for the git repository:

     ***Name:*** Github

+    A description for the git repository:

     ***Description:*** Example Playbooks

+    How to access the git repository:

     ***URL:***

         https://github.com/cbolz/summit-fy19.git

+    Update on Launch causes CloudForms to check for new Playbooks or updated Playbooks before a Playbook is launched.

     ***SCM Update Options:*** check "Update on Launch"

-    Update on Launch causes CloudForms to check for new Playbooks are updated Playbooks before a Playbook is executed.

     ![add a new repository](../../common/img/add-ansible-repository.png)